Devasy23/Hwiz/README.md

-# Hwiz - Health Analyzer 🩺
+# Hwiz - LabLens 🩺

 An open-source Flutter app for analyzing and visualizing blood report trends over time using AI.